roguisharcanetrickster/ab_runtime/README.md

 # AppBuilder (v2) Production Runtime

 The server side runtime for our AppBuilder project.
-This is meant for productions servers without root access.
+This is meant for productions servers without root access, or for servers using container systems other than Docker.
 Recommend using [ab-cli](https://github.com/digi-serve/ab-cli) to install if possible.

 This is for setting up an instance of the AppBuilder docker production stack on a server.